yiyange/CEE-263N-Scalable-Spatial-Analytics/Assignment1.md

 |5%          |5000          |1.65                         |
 |10%         |10000         |3.04                         |

 #### Maximum number of clusters `k_max` that the implementation of k-means can handle
 Via some tests, n = 370 seems to be a reasonable starting number.
 The following code is implemented to get `k_max`.
-Processing time threshold is set to approximately 60 seconds.
+Processing time threshold is set to approximately 60 seconds. `k_max` = 36.

 ```python
 n = 35